RhysBrown-EEng/carisurg-portfolio/README.md

    Found under file name: `Assignment_4-Rhys_Brown.pdf` <br>
 6. **Assignment 5** -  This assignment describes an unconsidered metric that would be crucial in triage, SpO2.
 This assignment discusses its use, calculations and overall cinical relevance in triaging.
    Found under file name: `Assignment_5-Rhys_Brown.pdf` <br>
+7. **Assignment 6** -  This assignment proposes the logic for a digital triage system.
+The system incorporates the different needs of patients, requirements for unified record keeping and the assistantance of aritifical intelligence for assigning traige levels in a complex varaible envirnonemt.
+Found under file name: `Assignment_6-Rhys_Brown.pdf` <br>